Photo by Jamie Rubeis

 Tip from Tarah Beaven: “For at-home newborn or family photos which are typically taken on the big bed, I always recommend wearing cotton t-shirts, linen pants, no shoes and loose and comfortable clothing.
 Staying neutral in a bedroom setting keeps the photos simple and soft with the focus on the connection and emotion between people.
 And don’t forget about the bedspread!
 If it’s really bright, has a distracting pattern, or maybe it’s a little drab, take it off and stick with light colored sheets instead.”

-Tip from Leslie Crane: “When families have no idea what colors to wear, I suggest wearing any combination of cream, gray, and tan.
+Tip from Leslie Crane: “When families have no idea what colors to wear for photos, I suggest wearing any combination of cream, gray, and tan.
 It is pretty hard to mess that up and looks good in almost every setting, especially dried-grass fields which are readily available in the fall.
 The result is a monochromatic look that I love.
 The soft neutrals always bring the focus back to the people in the photos.
 This timeless look is easy to pull together, and (bonus!) dads love looking comfortable and not all dressed up.”

 Use muted colors.